 EFRAG has concluded that the Amendments meet the qualitative characteristics of relevance, reliability, comparability and understandability required to support economic decisions and the assessment of stewardship, and lead to prudent accounting.
 EFRAG has also assessed that the Amendments do not create any distortion in their interaction with other IFRS Standards and that all necessary disclosures are required.
-Therefore EFRAG has concluded that the Amendments are not contrary to the true and fair view principle.
-EFRAG's reasoning is explained in Appendix 2 to this letter.
+Therefore, EFRAG has concluded that the Amendments are not contrary to the true and fair view principle.